rinosukmandityo/maknews/README.md

 ### The service that we are going to build

-So we have our service which is a news and it will connect to serializer which will either serialize the data into json or message pack before serving it through REST API
+We have our service which is a news and it will connect to serializer which will either serialize the data into json or message pack before serving it through REST API
-And then on the other side we have our repository which will either choose to use mySQL or Redis based on how we start the application from command line.
+And then on the other side we have our repository which will either choose to use MySQL or MongoDB based on how we start the application from command line.
-So basically our API will be able to accept JSON or message pack format and also our repository is able to use both mySQL and Redis and it won't really affect our service
+So basically our API will be able to accept JSON or message pack format and also our repository is able to use both MySQL and MongoDB and it won't really affect our service

 #### Table Structure
-Here is table structure for mySQL table:
+Here is table structure for MySQL table:
 - id INT
 - author TEXT
 - body TEXT